jansendejong/JJ-s-Birthday-Card/README.md

 🎉 **Features**

-✅ Both the card and the editor support English, Dutch, German, French and Spanish (automatically adjusts to the user’s language – default is English)
+✅ Both the card and the editor support English, Dutch, German, French and Spanish (automatically adjusts to user’s language – default English)
 ✅ Use the default header, create your own custom header, or hide the header entirely
 ✅ Display birthdays within a configurable number of upcoming days
 ✅ Sort by name or date
 ✅ Choose your own highlight color for people who have their birthday today
 ✅ Fully configurable via the Lovelace UI editor (visual editor)
-✅ Compatible with HACS (when added manually as a custom repository)
+✅ Compatible with HACS
+✅ Hide card if empty (NEW)

 *********************************************************************************************************